Plot: fallen Bishop Niklas, the patron of children, returns as the ravenous undead

 That night something does happen.
 Frank and his buddies, experiencing trouble with their vehicle’s GPS, soon find themselves in the middle of nowhere.
 Frank is barely able to escape the clutches of the murderous undead when the Sint and his zombified Black Petes claim his friends as their victims.
 As the bodies start to pile up and emergency calls flood the station the chief calls in Van Dijk (Ben Ramakers) and orders him to track down Hoekstra and to deploy whatever force necessary to counter the sudden influx of violent crime and the apparent homicidal epidemic that has consumed much of the city.
 Hoekstra and Frank eventually do make their acquaintance and the elderly police officer, now having sustained mortal wounds in a skirmish with the undead, tells the youth how to defeat the Sint.
 With nowhere to go and no one turn to cowardly Frank is left alone to face off against the unholy Sint and his demonic Black Petes.
 In a vain effort to control the situation the police and the mayor (René van Asten) agree to martyr Hoekstra for the good cause by attributing the murders to him and his tenuous grasp on his sanity.
 In the hospital Frank, believing the nightmare to be finally over, is greeted by Lisa who has read all about his St. Nicholas' Eve heroics in the morning newspaper.

 The man behind Sint is the prolific Dick Maas, a veritable institution in the Dutch cinematic landscape and a pillar in the Nederhorror scene.
-As a writer, producer and director Maas was responsible for Dutch horror sub-classics Amsterdamned (1988) and The Lift (1983) as well as the rowdy Flodder comedy franchise (1986-1995) (as well as the series derived from it) and the well-intended drama My Blue Heaven (1994).
+As a writer, producer and director Maas was responsible for Dutch horror sub-classics The Lift (1983), Amsterdamned (1988) as well as the rowdy Flodder (1986-1995) comedy franchise (as well as the series derived from it) and the well-intended drama My Blue Heaven (1994).
 Maas helmed the concert video Live From the Twilight Zone (1984) from the Golden Earring, one of the country’s longest running classic rock bands.
-The Dutch horror scene spawned a few classics next to Maas’ The Lift (1983) and Amsterdamned (1988) with the slasher Intensive Care (1991) and the highly atmospheric The Johnsons (1995).
+The Dutch horror scene spawned a few classics next to Maas’ The Lift (1983) and Amsterdamned (1988) with the slasher Intensive Care (1991) and the highly atmospheric The Johnsons (1992).
 The neighbouring Belgium, whose tradition in horror is even smaller, contributed Daughters Of Darkness (1971), The Devil’s Nightmare (1971) and Rabid Grannies (1988).
 Is Sint Maas’ best work?
 That’s debatable.
 It’s a bit too underwritten for that – and for an 80s nostalgia trip it’s surprisingly prude.
 At least it uses practical effects more than the reviled CGI.

 No Dutch production is complete without the usual Belgian talent and Sint has Barbara Sarafian and Lien Van de Kelder on lend from across the border.
 Since this is a Dick Maas production and he’s as much a philistine as Jing Wong or a certain Spanish director which shall not be named Sint has no shortage of beautiful women.
 In this case Caro Lenssen, Escha Tanihatu, and Madelief Blanken with Belgian belle Lien Van de Kelder in a cameo part.
 As much as Sint positions itself as a callback to 80s horror it’s completely free of any skin.
 Neither Caro Lenssen, Escha Tanihatu, Madelief Blanken, or Lien Van de Kelder will be taking their tops (or any other article of clothing) off – and that’s a waste of talent if there ever was one.
 Tanihatu is killed off prematurely despite her babysitting chores gave her ample opportunity to show skin.
 Blanken pretty much disappears after the introductory school segment, supposedly never to be seen again.
 Weeber, Lenssen, Tanihatu, and Blanken are the oldest high school students too.
 It’s something you’d expect of a Gloria Guida commedia sexy all’Italiana – but not here of all places.